Have you really given it thought?

 - Apple only approves quality apps

-- iOS users are willing buyers of good apps
+- iOS users in Singapore are willing buyers of good apps

 - Apple has a better relationship with its consumers than Android does